 Some handles or tops I turn on a lathe, using oak, ash, cherry, yew – those are my favourites and for some I use horn or antler, some I carve the shaped top out of wood for example shepherds crook, market handle, hiker, crutch top

-I sometimes use spacers or collars between shaft and handle; these add colour or contrast to the finished stick, I use buffalo horn, bleached bone, bits of cut antler and even thin slices of wood to make spacers.
+Sometimes the use of spacers or collars between shaft and handle helps to make an aesthetically pleasing stick by adding colour or contrast to the finished stick, I use buffalo horn, bleached bone, bits of cut antler and even thin slices of wood to make spacers.

-I use a threaded rod drilled both up into the handle and down into the shaft to give better integrity and strength to the finished stick.
-I do make traditional pegged joints – that’s where you carve a peg on the shaft end which fits snuggley into a large hole in the handle.
+My preferred method of joining stick and handle is to use a threaded rod drilled both up into the handle and down into the shaft to give better integrity and strength to the finished stick.
+I do make traditional pegged joints – that’s where you carve a peg on the shaft end which fits snuggly into a large hole in the handle.
 The alignment is all telling for both joints to make sure the joint sits flush to the spacer or handle and the stick is straight.

-Prices vary but start at around £20 – I do have to charge for postage and packaging.
+Prices vary but start at around £45 – pricing is based on the materials and of course the time taken.
+I do have to charge for postage and packaging.

 two sticks from one red deer antler- left a crutch top using the coronet as the heel stop and a buffalo cap on the brow tine – now the property of my friend the Brigadier General and right a thumb stick on a white bone spacer